Object ID

 Origin

-Ice cream and it's various forms (gelato, frozen custard, frozen yogurt, sorbet) has been among the favorite desserts of American and Greek culture.
-Ice cream is said to be invented in the Persian empire around 400BC when snow, saved in a yakhchal to be kept cool until summer, would be flavored and served.
-This recipe evolved throughout the ages, being created with different means and ingrediants.
-During special gatherings such serving bowls as these may be used to serve ice cream.
+Ice cream and its various forms (gelato, frozen custard, frozen yogurt, sorbet) have been among the favorite desserts of American and Greek culture.
+Ice cream is said to have been invented in the Persian empire around 400 BC when snow, saved in a yakhchal (ice house) to be kept cool until summer, would be flavored and served.
+This recipe evolved throughout the ages, created with different means and ingredients.
+Such serving bowls may be used during special gatherings to serve ice cream.

 Rights and Reproduction